Meyuki-hell/spatialbench-vlm/README.md

 1. Upload `spatialbench.ipynb` to Kaggle
 2. Settings → Accelerator: **GPU T4 x2**, Internet: **ON**
-3. Run all cells top to bottom (~3–4 hours for full benchmark)
+3. Run all cells top to bottom (~3–4 hmys for full benchmark)

 ### Option 2: Run locally